 “Turkeys have home field advantage.
 We go where they live and use calls that try to mimic the sounds of a hen.
 We are trying to reverse nature and get the Tom to come to the hen, which he knows is wrong.
-If you can frustrate the Tom enough that he ignores his instincts and goes looking for this fake hen, then as a hunter you have a chance,” said Jim Coffey, forest wildlife research biologist for the Iowa Department of Natural Resoruces.
+If you can frustrate the Tom enough that he ignores his instincts and goes looking for this fake hen, then as a hunter you have a chance,” said Jim Coffey Iowa DNR forest wildlife biologist.
 “Plus, they have excellent eyesight and hearing so not only do we have to sound realistic, we have to blend in with the landscape and stay motionless.
 That’s what makes turkey hunting such an intimate activity.
 Sounds easy.”

-While heading home for a bowl of unfilled tag soup is common, what brings hunters back year after year is the experience of when the bird does come in.
+While heading home with and unfilled tag is common, what brings hunters back year after year is the experience of when the bird does come in.

 The “dance” is what brings hunters back.
 And since predicting when the bird will come in is not possible, planning and preparing before the season arrives is an important step toward success.

-Coffey recommends hunters pattern their gun using the same choke and shot they will use during the season to know the gun and shot limitations.
+Coffey said hunters should contact the landowner to make sure they still have access.
+They should also pattern their gun using the same choke and shot they will use during the season to know the gun and shot limitations.

 “Nothing is more frustrating than shooting and missing at a turkey.
 We owe the bird the respect of only taking the best shot we can,” he said.